 If you live in a humid climate, having the right flooring is a must.
 Fortunately, you have plenty of options!
-Let’s take a look:
+Let’s take a look at the best flooring options for humid climates:

 Vinyl flooring has a shelf-life of 10 to 20 years — longer, even, if you opt for a high-quality, commercial-grade product.
 These floors are synthetic, and are both water and stain-resistant.